dwilliamsLab/dwilliams-lab-website/research/index.md

 %}

 <p style="text-align: center; font-size: 0.7rem; font-style: italic;">
   Visuals on this page use AI-generated art.
-The ideas and data are our own.
+The ideas are our own.
 </p>